mehmetburakbaykal/react-countdown/README.md

 # React Countdown

-Trial of usage of useState and useEffect.
+Understanding usage of useState and useEffect.

 Countdown from a specified date.